ocramz/sparse-linear-algebra/README.md

     [12.0,9.0,10.8]
     [8.0,10.8,29.0]

-In the above example we also showed the Cholesky decomposition (M = L L^T where L is a lower-triangular matrix), which is only possible for symmetric positive-definite matrices.
+In the above example we have also shown the Cholesky decomposition (M = L L^T where L is a lower-triangular matrix), which is only possible for symmetric positive-definite matrices.

 ### Linear systems